Regulatory reporting - solutions to upcoming challenges: 7 Questions

 What’s new for 2021

 New regulatory reporting requirements and deadlines have become part and parcel of everyday life for financial institutions, but this doesn’t mean that implementation has become trivial.
 With upcoming deadlines including MAS reporting for FX, credit and commodity derivatives in October 2021 and Consolidated Audit Trail (CAT) phases 2C and D in April and December respectively, firms are facing a busy year.
 However, they have also learned that implementing regulation doesn’t mean it’s done and dusted – there are always remediations and updates to contend with.
 Both SFTR and FINRA TRACE face potential updates this year, and the CFTC rewrite of Dodd-Frank for 2022 is already a hot topic.
-The potential of regulatory divergence between the EU and UK post-Brexit remains high on the list of concerns as well.
+The potential of regulatory divergence between the EU and UK post-Brexit remains high on the list of concerns as well, and is something that regulatory reporting vendors and financial institutions alike will be keeping a close eye on.

 A shift in strategy